rapodaca/inchi-wasm/README.md

 # InChI-Wasm

 Compiles a molfile to InChI function written in C and linked to the InChI C library to WebAssembly.
+There is also a task to compile a macOS dylib for comparison.

 ## Instructions